KanishaSharma11/AgriTech/README.md

 Reliable data collection from diverse regions.

-Hosting AgriTech platforms for large-scale use.
+Hosting KrishiSetu platforms for large-scale use.

 Managing server load with growing users.